-During the beginning stages of the war in Bosnia, many Bosnian Muslims were required to wear a white arm band and hang a white flag/sheet on their houses to set them apart from their neighbours.
+During the beginning stages of the war in Bosnia and Herzegovina, many Bosnian Muslims were required to wear a white arm band and hang a white flag/sheet on their houses to set them apart from their neighbours.
 This piece of work is made from strips of white sheets and tablecloths to directly reference this.

 Muslim men from women were later separated, boys were often selected and separated based on their height.
 Boys smaller than 150cm were allowed to remain with their mothers whilst those above 150cm had to leave with their fathers and were certainly sent to their death.
 This piece of work is hung at exactly 150cm.

 The lower section of the work is naturally dyed in coffee.
-Coffee is a strong symbol of community in Bosnia.
-Before the war, Bosnian citizens would all drink coffee together whether Muslim, Serb or Croat.
+Coffee is a strong symbol of community in Bosnia and Herzegovina .
+Before the war, citizens would all drink coffee together whether Muslim, Serb or Croat.
 After the war many Bosnian Muslims attempted to move back to their homes, only to find another family had moved in.
 They were often offered coffee in their own cups.

 The piece of work is the width of human body and extends onto the floor referencing burial / mass graves / shrouds and death.
 It is titled ‘Lie Down’, the last words spoken to many, before being shot.